What you've learned over your lifetime can translate to college credit at UMGC.

 Please read prior learning portfolio before applying for these courses.

 Through Course Challenge, you can earn credit by passing the equivalent of a final exam.
-Credit can be earned for almost any undergraduate course for which UMUC can prepare and administer a suitable examination or assessment.
+Credit can be earned for almost any undergraduate course for which UMGC can prepare and administer a suitable examination or assessment.
 (Some courses are excluded.)
 Read the course challenge criteria to see if you qualify.

 Prior Learning Portfolio